 Birth by C-section is known to affect the early life of a child, as it alters the microbial colonisation of the newborn infant (27), which has been associated with many illnesses, including autism (28).
 Delivery by elective C-section has also been shown to decrease success in breastfeeding (29) and a C-section is always performed under either local or general anesthesia.
 The effects of anaesthetic agents on the newborn infant’s brain are largely unknown.

 The lowest Apgar scores yielded the highest risk for ADHD in this study, as in most other studies (2,7,9).
 Previous studies have examined the association of Apgar scores at five minutes and ADHD.
-Our study also showed that one-minute Apgar scores were associate with ADHD.
+Our study also showed that one-minute Apgar scores were associated with ADHD.
 One-minute Apgar scores reflect more prenatal wellbeing of the newborn infant compared to Apgar scores at five minutes, which also reflect the effectiveness of resuscitation.

 Low Apgar scores were consistently associated with ADHD for all gestational age groups.
 However, prematurity was a stronger risk factor: the OR for ADHD was higher among preterm infants with the best Apgar scores than the OR for the term infants with the lowest Apgar scores.
 Similarly, the increase in the risk for ADHD in infants born by elective C-section was consistent for all gestational age groups, but prematurity exceeded the risk imposed by the mode of delivery.